Confirm-Solutions/confirmasaurus/README.md

 - `docs` - documentation.
 - `research` - Research!
 Stuff in here might be in various of states of rough/polished.
 - `cloud` - [tools for working on cloud infrastructure including AWS and Codespaces.](cloud/README.md)
 - Doing something new?
-Just make a new top level folder.
+Just make a new top level folder or a folder in research.

 ## Getting set up